XC-Le/Project-Manager/README.md

-Hello!
-This program serves as a tool for you to manage any projects you need to work on.
+# Taskboard To-Do

+A project management tool built in Java that helps you organize and track your projects, tasks, and subtasks.

+---

+## Getting Started

-Create a Project using the "New Project" button, then give it a title, description, and a due date!
+Create a project using the **New Project** button, then give it a title, description, and a due date!

-   Tasks:
-    You can add Tasks to the Project by clicking the "New Task" button via the same process(minus due date) After that, you can check the details by clicking the "Details" button on the right.
-    If you have completed the task, use the "Edit Details" button on the top to navigate to the completed task, and mark it complete.
-   Subtasks:
-    You can also add subtasks via the "Add Subtask" button.
-This has the same process as tasks, except they just have a title.
-    If you have subtasks for a task, you can check them off as you complete them, and once they're all done, the task will auto-update to Completed!

-You are able to delete Projects, Tasks, and Subtasks using their respective delete buttons.
-You can delete permanently or restore deleted items by using the "Deleted Projects", "Deleted Tasks", and "Deleted Subtasks" buttons.

-If you have multiple projects:
+---

+## Projects

+- Use the **New Project** button to create a project
+- Use the **Delete Project** button to remove a project
+- Use the **Edit Details** button to edit a project's name, description, due date, and more
+- Use the **Details** button within a project to view its information
+- Use the **Deleted Projects** button to restore or permanently delete removed projects

+### Priority
-    You can click between each project tab through the bar underneath the "New Project" button.
+- Click between project tabs using the tab bar underneath the top buttons
-    You can edit the priority of which they appear (left=highest -> right=lowest) by using the "Edit Priority" button.
-    Once you toggle it on, you can drag each project to your designated spot.
+- Use the **Edit Priority** button to toggle drag mode — drag tabs left or right to reorder them
+- Left = highest priority → Right = lowest priority

+### Completing a Project
-Once you complete a Project, you will have the option to put it in the Completed Projects log, where you can choose to restart the Project, or delete it permanently.
+- Once all tasks in a project are complete, you will be prompted to move it to the **Completed Projects** log
-If you don't, a "Complete" button will appear so you can put the Project there when you're done with it.
+- If you decline, a **Complete** button will appear next to **Delete Project** whenever you're ready
+- In the Completed Projects log, you can **Restart** a project or **Delete it Permanently**

+---

+## Tasks

+- Add tasks to a project using the **New Task** button — give it a name and description
+- View task details using the **Details** button on the right side of the project panel
+- Mark a task complete through the **Edit Details** button on the top bar
+- Delete tasks using the **Delete Task** button
+- Restore or permanently delete removed tasks using the **Deleted Tasks** button

+---

+## Subtasks

+- Add subtasks to a task using the **Add Subtask** button — just give it a name
+- Check off subtasks as you complete them using the checkboxes
+- Once **all subtasks** are checked off, the task will **automatically mark itself as complete!**
+- Delete subtasks using the **Delete Subtask** button
+- Restore or permanently delete removed subtasks using the **Deleted Subtasks** button

+---

+## Authors

+- XC-Le
+- Duncan Williams
+- WhispyWaddle

+---

-We hope you enjoy the program!
+*We hope you enjoy the program!*